Catharsis in a Rant Poem: Listen to the Sound of White Silence

 Wears the pink hat of privilege, saves

-Justice for another day, says: my whyteness
+Justice for another day, says: my Whiteness

 Silence never speaks out on Tuesdays.

-Whyt Silence does not think too much
+White Silence does not think too much

 About why the First Amendment comes first